 A balanced week of workouts includes cardio and weightlifting; these are the fundamentals of a solid gym routine, but why are they both necessary?

-Since these forms of exercise work together to burn calories, strengthen the heart, and increase muscle size, combining them is the best way to meet your fitness goals in record time.
+Since these forms of exercise work together to burn calories, strengthen the heart, and increase muscle mass, combining them is the best way to meet your fitness goals in record time.

-But how do you juggle leg day AND cardio without feeling overly sore and stiff the next day?
+But how do you juggle leg day AND a cardio session without feeling overly sore and stiff the next day?

 Here’s everything you need to know about incorporating cardio after leg day without suffering the consequences many gym-goers know as spaghetti legs!

 What to Expect After Leg Day

 Delayed onset muscle soreness (or DOMS) is normal and expected if you’re new to exercise.
 Even the most experienced lifters will encounter severe DOMS after skipping a few workouts.
 When you perform strenuous exercise, the body reacts accordingly.
 DOMS is a type 1 muscle strain.
 The fibres within the muscle stretch and tear, forming micro-abrasions that attribute to soreness.

 This type of ‘injury’ results in minor to moderate muscle fibre damage.
 However, this strain is nothing too serious.
 The body recovers in a matter of days, and no long-term damage is done.
 In fact, the body grows stronger after it has repaired itself!